 About Launstein Imagery

-Launstein Imagery is essentially a family photo collective, comprised of four nature photographers: Jenaya Launstein (now 19), Marlise Launstein (17), Josiah Launstein (12), and John Launstein (dad).
-Melanie (mom) and Charis (15) round out the animal-loving entourage.
-Also part of the family home near Pincher Creek, Alberta are two Newfoundland dogs, a Saint Bernard, a cat, and a bunch of much-loved lop rabbits.
+Launstein Imagery is essentially a family photo collective, comprised of four nature photographers: Jenaya Launstein (now 20), Marlise Launstein (18), Josiah Launstein (13), and John Launstein (dad).
+Melanie (mom) and Charis (16) round out the animal-loving entourage.
+Also part of the family home near Pincher Creek, Alberta are two Newfoundland dogs, a Saint Bernard, two cats, and a bunch of much-loved lop rabbits.

 John began photographing professionally in 1989, releasing a line of limited-edition fine-art nature prints and operating a successful commercial photography business with his wife before stepping back to serve in pastoral ministry and later as the CEO of an international non-profit organization dedicated to mentoring the next generation.
 In addition to a commitment to photographic excellence, he brings a passion for teaching, public speaking, writing and development to the family business.
-John has also owned and operated a highly-reviewed fly fishing guiding and outfitting company in SW Alberta, and deeply enjoys guiding others to new experiences in the natural world.
-John returned full-time to wildlife and conservation photography at the end of 2014.
-He and Jenaya have co-presented workshops in wildlife photography, and are looking forward to working together in leading instructional workshops and tours.
 Above all, John treasures time spent with his family photographing wild animals in wild places.

 Marlise is the Launsteins’ resident artist, and while she is incredibly gifted in the medium of nature photography, most often you find her with a sketch pad and pencil in hand, in front of the computer with a Wacom tablet, or working on a pen and ink masterpiece.
 Like her sister and brother, she has won and been highly honoured in several wildlife photography competitions as well as having her photography selected for exhibition in natural history museums.

 Josiah is early into his life as a wildlife artist but has been working diligently at growing his vision and skills since age seven.
 In 2015 he became the youngest ever to be named Young Outdoor Photographer of the Year with his B&W image of two bighorn rams doing battle.
-Josiah has since been awarded in the largest conservation photography competition in the world, Por el Planeta, and is now a multiple award-winner in the prestigious Wildlife Photographer of the Year competition.
+Just a few years later he was named Young Outdoor Photographer of the Year a second time (also for a black and white bighorn image!), making history as the first photographer to win a category twice in the history of the competition.
+Josiah has also been awarded in the largest conservation photography competition in the world, Por el Planeta, and is now a multiple award-winner in Bird Photographer of the Year and a 3-time winner in the prestigious Wildlife Photographer of the Year competition.
 His work has toured the globe on extended exhibits in natural history museums and galleries.

 In 2016, Nikon flew Josiah to Thailand to produce a short film about his wildlife and conservation photography.
 Josiah is extremely dedicated to his craft and passionate about the animals he photographs.
 We are excited to see where his love of nature and photography will take him!
-Learn more about Josiah’s wildlife photography on his bio page.
+Learn more about Josiah’s wildlife photography on his bio page, where you’ll also find a great video feature on his photographic art by CBC Arts.

 Images created by the Launstein family are available for rights-managed publication, and a number have been carefully selected and released as Fine Art Limited Edition Prints in addition to a more robust line of Open Edition Prints.
 We are also releasing a series of father-daughter, father-son, and family collections, pairing select images from John, Jenaya and Josiah in beautiful matched limited-edition print sets.
 Please contact us directly for inquiries regarding prints or publishing.